What’s the Best Way to Learn English? Here Are 3 Proven Methods to Choose From

-To meet a tutor in person, Wyzant is the right online resource for you.
+For meeting a tutor in person, Wyzant is the right online resource for you.
 This site is very professional, and it features well-educated and well-qualified tutors in your local area.
-There are even separate sections of the site where you can find English grammar tutors and English writing tutors.
-After you find the perfect local tutor, you guys can meet up in a nearby coffee shop for English class!
-Follow this link to see who's available close to home.
+There are even separate sections of the site where you can find grammar tutors and English writing tutors.

-There are many textbooks to choose from, but not all of them are good for learning on your own.
-When choosing a textbook, make sure you’re getting a student’s book, complete with answers.
+There are many textbooks to choose from, but make sure you’re getting a student’s book, complete with answers.
 The Cambridge “In Use” series is a good place to start, as is the Perfect Phrases series for ESL students.
 The textbook you end up choosing will depend on your goal, so choose your books based on what you want to learn.

-There are many websites where you can test yourself on your grammar skills.
-You can find practice English tests at Exam English or more focused grammar quizzes on Grammar-Quizzes.com (you’ll find quizzes on the bottom of nearly every page here).
+You can test yourself on your grammar skills online.
+There are practice English tests on Exam English and more focused grammar quizzes on Grammar-Quizzes.com (you’ll find quizzes at the bottom of nearly every page here).